kristoffershore/NetSuiteProductImageURLs/README.md

 Pulls urls from Netsuite Suite Commerce products.
 Netsuite saved searches don't support exporting of this field and it is a necessary component of Google's shopping feed.
+To use you have to put in the end url component of a specific commerce category to observe into the code.
+You can import the results to Netsuite in a custom item field.